cle0n/myool/README.md

 *note: pdftk may issue a warning when re-compressing*

 ### How it works
-These object parameters: **"/Subtype /Type1C", "/Subtype /Image", or "/BitsPerSample"**, define streams which can hold raw binary data and are considered safe.
-The first parameter found in the $targetpdf will be used for the injection, and henceforth the last occurence of that parameter will be the entrypoint.
-The encrypted data will be appended to the data already present in the stream along with a prepended identifier "6d796f6f6c"(myool).
+These object parameters: **"/Subtype /Type1C", "/Subtype /Image", or "/BitsPerSample"**, define streams which can hold raw binary data. *myool* looks for these parameters and their corresponding "endstream"'s which are recorded into an array of entrypoints.
+The entrypoints are shuffled randomly, then iterated through, copying chunks of data into each.
+Chunks are prepended with a secret key and an order number for easier extraction.
+The filesignature of the encrypted data is also overwritten so any attempt to look for it will fail unless the secret key is known and the chunks are recovered and re-ordered.
 ```
 592 0 obj
 <<